Mixing time and cutoff for the adjacent transposition shuffle and the simple exclusion: Some additional tools

 \subsection{Wilson's upper bound on the mixing time}

-Several times, we will use the Wilson's upper-bound as an input in our proof.
-The result as it is cited is contained the proof of \cite[Theorem 10]{cf:Wilson}.
-For more details, see the proof of Proposition \ref{wilson2}).
+Several times, we will use Wilson's upper bound as an input in our proof.
+The result as it is cited is contained the proof of \cite{cfWilson}, Theorem~10.
+For more details, see the proof of Proposition~\ref {wilson2}.

-\begin{proposition} For all $N$ sufficiently large, for all $\gep>0$
+\begin{proposition} For all $N$ sufficiently large, for all $\varepsilon>0$